 Sexting – Just Rude Pictures?

-Sexting is viewed as a growing concern.
-This webcast will outline what constitutes sexting, what makes sexting illegal and the risks and the reasons why young people engage in this practice.
-This webcast will highlight practical strategies on how to reduce the instances of teen sexting and how to deal with the illegal material.
+Sexting activity is viewed as a growing concern.
+This presentation will outline what constitutes sexting, what makes sexting illegal and the risks and the reasons why young people engage in this practice.
+Practical strategies in how to reduce the instances of teen sexting will be covered along with how to deal with the resulting illegal material.

 This webcast will run for 40 minutes and will be streamed at 3 different sessions.

 Brett Lee is the founder of Internet Safe Training.
 Each year Brett talks to thousands of Students, Teachers and Parents about how to keep children safe online.
 Brett worked as a Queensland Police Officer for 22 years, 16 of those as a Detective in the field of Child Exploitation.
 In the 5 years prior to his retirement from the QPS, he was a specialist in the field of undercover internet child exploitation investigations.
 Brett has been personally involved in the online investigation, arrest and prosecution of numerous offenders whose medium for preying on children is the internet.

 During his time in the QLD Police Service, Brett delivered lectures to numerous school students, teacher and parent groups at both State and non-government schools on all issues relating to internet safety.
 This inspired a passion to impart his expert knowledge to as many children and young adults as possible to ensure they remain safe online.

 |SA||10:00 – 10:40am||3:00 – 3:40pm||6:30 – 7:10pm|